Help us improve your experience.

 Hit [Enter] to boot immediately, or space bar for command prompt.

-The URL path is relative to the TFTP server’s TFTP root directory, where the URL is tftp://tftp-server-ipaddress/package.
+The URL has the format tftp://tftp-serveripaddress/package where the URL path is relative to the TFTP server’s TFTP root directory.

 When this command is executed:

 After you install Junos OS, the device boots from the internal media.
-Once the system boots up with Junos OS Release 10.0 or later, you must upgrade the U-boot and boot loader immediately.
+After the system boots up with Junos OS Release, you must upgrade the U-boot and boot loader immediately.